finom/vovk/README.md

 ## Overview

-### Why NextJS is great?
+### Why Next.js is great?

-NextJS 13+ with App Router is a great ready-to go framework that saves a lot of time and effort setting up and maintaining a React project.
-With NextJS:
+Next.js 13+ with App Router is a great ready-to-go framework that saves a lot of time and effort setting up and maintaining a React project.
+With Next.js:

-- You don't need to manually set up Webpack, Babel, ESLint, TypeScript
+- You don't need to manually set up Webpack, Babel, ESLint, TypeScript.
-- Hot module reload is enabled by default ans always works, so you don't need to find out why it stopped working after a dependency update
+- Hot module reload is enabled by default and always works, so you don't need to find out why it stopped working after a dependency update.
-- Server-side rendering is enabled by default
+- Server-side rendering is enabled by default.
-- Routing and file structure is well-documented, so you don't need to design it by your own
+- Routing and file structure are well-documented, eliminating the need for custom design.
-- It doesn't require you to "eject" scripts and configs if you want to modify them
+- It doesn't require you to "eject" scripts and configs if you want to modify them.
-- It's a widely known and well-used framework, no need to spend time thinking of a choice
+- It's a widely known and well-used framework, no need to spend time thinking of a choice.

-As result both lont-term and short-term the development is cheaper, faster and more effecient.
+As result both long-term and short-term the development is cheaper, faster and more efficient.

-### Why NextJS API routes suck?
+### Why Next.js API routes suck?

 The pros mentioned above are about front-end part (code used by `page.tsx`, `layout.tsx`, `template.tsx` etc), but the API route handlers provide very specific and very limited way to define API routes.
 Per every endpoint you're going to create a separate file called `route.ts` that exports route handlers that implement an HTTP method corresponding to their name: